a-recknagel/byecycle/README.md

 In short, if there is a cycle, the tags of all involved imports inform the cycle-severity, with the highest severity winning out if multiple apply.
-The defaults can be overriden in order to isolate, filter, or highlight cycles with specific tags/severities.
+The defaults can be overriden in order to isolate, filter, or highlight cycles with specific severities.

 ### To Visualize the Import Graph